mcolvin/mcolvin.github.io/projects/projects-wd.md

 ---
 layout: page
-title: Establishing Ground Cover in Reservoir Mudflats to Foster Fish Assemblages
+title: Whirling disease in the Pahsimieroi River
-bigimg: /img/exposures.JPG
+bigimg: /img/exposures.jpg
 ---

-Whirling disease in the Pahsimieroi River
 Location: May, Idaho

 The parasite _Myxobolus cerebralis_ has been implicated in the declines